SlayHorizon/godot-tiny-mmo-demo/README.md

 > [!WARNING]
-> This project is still in experimental state.
+> This project is still in experimental state and core features are still missing.
-> What might interest you most is in [**source/common/main/main.gd**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/blob/main/source/common/main/main.gd)
+> What might interest you most is this link [**Exporting Client and Server separately**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki/Exporting-the-project)
-> and this link which will explain to you how this organization is viable [**Exporting Client and Server separately**](https://github.com/SlayHorizon/godot-tiny-mmo-demo/wiki/Exporting-the-project).
+> which will explain to you how this organization is viable.

 # Godot Tiny MMO

-A small-scale MMO / MMORPG developed with Godot Engine 4.3, without relying on the built-in multiplayer nodes.
+A small-scale MMO / MMORPG developed with Godot Engine 4.x - 4.3, without relying on the built-in multiplayer nodes.

 Both the client and server are included within the same project, utilizing export presets to manage the separation.
 These presets allow to export only the client-side without including server components, and vice versa.